gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If case (c) or case (d) applies, the group member can alternatively perform the following actions.

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
-When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request the Group Manager for the public keys of all the current group members.
+When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request the Group Manager for the authentication credentials of all the current group members.
 That is, the 'get_pub_keys' parameter of the Joining Request MUST be present and MUST be set to the CBOR simple value 'null' (0xf6).

-2. When receiving the Joining Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of public keys specified in the 'pub_keys' parameter.
+2. When receiving the Joining Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'pub_keys' parameter.

-   Then, the group member MUST remove every public key which is not in Z from its list of group members' public keys used in the group, and MUST delete each of its Recipient Contexts used in the group that does not include any of the public keys in Z.
+   Then, the group member MUST remove every authentication credential which is not in Z from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group that does not include any of the authentication credentials in Z.

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.

 ### Retrieval of Stale Sender IDs {#sec-retrieve-stale-sids}

-When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' public keys and Recipient Contexts (see {{stale-sids-fetch}}).
+When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' authentication credentials and Recipient Contexts (see {{stale-sids-fetch}}).
 This data is provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 In particular, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.

 The payload of the Stale Sender IDs Request MUST include a CBOR unsigned integer.
-This encodes the version number V of the most recent group keying material owned and installed by the requesting client, which is older than the latest, possibly just distributed, keying material with version number V'.
+This encodes the version number V of the most recent group keying material stored and installed by the requesting client, which is older than the latest, possibly just distributed, keying material with version number V'.

 The handler MUST reply with a 4.00 (Bad Request) error response, if the request is not formatted correctly.
 Also, the handler MUST respond with a 4.00 (Bad Request) error response, if the specified version number V is greater or equal than the version number V' associated to the latest keying material in the group, i.e., if V >= V'.